Emam96/reading-notes/Read:04.md

-There 3 types that you can add CSS lines to the HTML file:
+There are 3 types that you can add CSS lines to the HTML file:
 - External CSS
 - Internal CSS
 - Inline CSS